-But what I really don’t like doing is carrying a heavy backpack with a portable stove just to cook our meals.
-That’s why I decided to take no cook backpacking meals with me instead while on a hike.
+But what I don’t like doing is carrying a heavy backpack with a portable stove to cook our meals.
+That’s why I decided to take no-cook backpacking meals with me instead while on a hike.
 Not getting super tired from carrying a heavy backpack gives me the chance to enjoy nature and my family.

 1. Tortilla Wraps – The New Sandwiches

 Whole-wheat or corn tortilla wraps can successfully help you reach your daily recommended intake of grains.
-They are high in fiber and essential minerals such as phosphorous, copper and manganese.
+They are high in fibre and essential minerals such as phosphorus, copper and manganese.

-My PBB&J wrap is actually a favorite of my two boys!
+My PBB&J wrap is a favourite of my two boys!